Berabjesus/Weather-App-with-weatherAPI.com/README.md

 # Appmosphere, weather app with weather API

-> This is a javascript Weather app project. fetching live weather updates and results from a provider through their API.
+> This is a javascript Weather app project.
+It fetchs live weather updates and results from a provider through their API.
 This project also fetches suggestions for city or country.
 The page is dynamically rendered by using JavaScript DOM manipulation.
 Only JavaScript is used to generate the entire contents of the website.

 ## Features